sixty-north/cosmic-ray/README.md

-This will print out a bunch of information about what Cosmic Ray is doing, including stuff about what kinds of mutants are being created, which were killed, and – most frighteningly – which survived.
+This will print out a bunch of information about what Cosmic Ray is doing, including stuff about what kinds of mutants are being created, which were killed, and – chillingly – which survived.

 ## Tests